Tacticacti/Metaspeech/README.md

 The project uses 2 different methods of testing frameworks for testing: unit tests and E2E tests.

 ### Unit tests
-For unit tests we used:
+For unit tests we use:
 [![Vitest](https://img.shields.io/badge/Vitest-6E9F18?logo=Vitest&labelColor=gray)](https://vitest.dev/)

 A unit test is a block of code that verifies the accuracy of a smaller, isolated block of application code, typically a function or method.
 The unit test is designed to check that the block of code runs as expected, according to the developer's theoretical logic behind it. - [Amazon](https://aws.amazon.com/what-is/unit-testing/#:~:text=A%20unit%20test%20is%20a,developer's%20theoretical%20logic%20behind%20it.)